stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [Paradox of Choice](https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice) - a TED talk by Barry Schwartz

 Also - you won’t learn how to interact with women.
-In male-dominated environments a few women may be not representative of their gender, and furthermore - may be altering their behaviour to fit the environment.
+In male-dominated environments, a few women may be not representative of their gender, and furthermore - may be altering their behaviour to fit the environment.

 ## Females are more choosy